 Directors & Officers

-Sometimes called Management Liability, D&O is a form of insurance designed to protect an organization’s leaders, and the organization itself, from financial losses related to their management decisions.
-Not all D&O Insurance policies are the same.
+Sometimes called Management Liability, Directors and Officers (D&O) is designed to protect an organization’s leaders, and the organization itself, from financial losses related to their management decisions.
+Not sure if D&O is right for you?
 We can help.

 Who Needs Directors & Officers Insurance?